siderolabs/talos/website/content/v1.4/talos-guides/configuration/nvidia-gpu-proprietary.md

 > Replace the platform with `linux/arm64` if building for ARM64
 > Make sure to use `talosctl` version {{< release >}} or later

+## Upgrading Talos and enabling the NVIDIA modules and the system extension

 First create a patch yaml `gpu-worker-patch.yaml` to update the machine config similar to below: